MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions.md

 ---
-title: Installing Extensions to Customize Dynamics 365 for Financials | Microsoft Docs
+title: Installing Extensions to Customize Dynamics 365 for Financials
 description: Learn about adding functionality and customizing Dynamics 365 for Financials by installing extensions.
 documentationcenter: ''
 author: edupont04